RSE-Sheffield/jupyterhub-gridengine-sharc/README.rst

   the cluster nodes and its JupyterHub hosts using NFS.
-  The same has not been done for ShARC's JupyterHub hosts to reduce the coupling of the JupyterHub hosts; a conseqeuence is that an identical conda environment must now be set up on the JupyterHub hosts and the cluster's execution hosts.
+  The same has not been done for ShARC's JupyterHub hosts to reduce the coupling of the JupyterHub hosts; a consequence is that an identical conda environment must now be set up on the JupyterHub hosts and the cluster's execution hosts.
 * Ensure that a ``jupyter`` system group and system user exist; ``jupyterhub`` is later run as this unprivileged user;